CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 # Linear Regression
 ## Data Cleaning Process

-* The data sheets contains the house pricinh
+* The data sheets contains the house pricing
 *  The data is cleaned using Microsoft Excel and
 * The **rows that are incomplete are completely removed** for more accurate reading.
 * Here are the step by step process on deleting unwanted rows